darcydjr/anvil/SOFTWARE_DEVELOPMENT_PLAN.md

 ### Exit Criteria Checklist
 - [ ] Design documented under Technical Specifications
 - [ ] All applicable diagram sections completed
-- [ ] All Requirements processed from "Ready for Implementation" → "Ready to Implement"
+- [ ] All Requirements with Approval Status = "Approved" are processed from "Ready for Design" → "Ready for Implementation"
 - [ ] Status updated to "Ready for Implementation"

 ---